 Making a Difference

 South Island School’s Mission is to promote Well-Being, Learning, Global Citizenship and Sustainability, through all aspects of our school.
-We expect our students, staff and community to embed our mission objectives within everything they do, as they strive to achieve the ESF Vision for every student to be the best that they can be.
+We expect our students, staff and community to embed our Mission objectives within everything they do, as they strive to achieve the ESF Vision for every student to be the best that they can be.

-Internationalism and Intercultural Understanding
+Diversity, and Intercultural Understanding

 The IB Learner Profile